-F. Gary Garczynski, 69, is serving as Chair of the board of directors of FHLBank of Atlanta effective January 1, 2015.
+F. Gary Garczynski, 70, has served as Chair of the board of directors of FHLBank of Atlanta since January 1, 2015.
 He has served as the president of National Capital Land and Development, Inc., a construction and real estate development company in Woodbridge, Virginia, since 1997.
 Mr. Garczynski served as chairman of the National Housing Endowment from 2004 to 2010 and continues to serve on its executive committee.
 He previously served as the 2002 President of the National Association of Home Builders (NAHB).
 Mr. Garczynski serves as a Senior Life Director of NAHB, a Life Director of the Home Builders Association of Virginia, and a Senior Life Director of the Northern Virginia Building Industry Association.
 He also is a member of the Prince William County, Virginia, Affordable Housing Task Force and a three-term appointee to the Virginia Housing Commission.
-Mr. Garczynski serves a gubernatorial appointment through 2016 as the Northern Virginia Director to the Commonwealth Transportation Board and the Northern Virginia Transportation Authority.
-Mr. Garczynski's public interest experience in housing, affordable housing, and housing policy supported his nomination as a public interest director.
+Mr. Garczynski serves a gubernatorial appointment through 2018 as vice-chairman of the Commonwealth Transportation Board and has previously served as a director on the Northern Virginia Transportation Authority.

-Richard A. Whaley, 56, is serving as Vice Chair of the board of directors of FHLBank of Atlanta effective January 1, 2015.
+Richard A. Whaley, 57, has served as Vice-Chair of the board of directors of FHLBank of Atlanta since January 1, 2015.
 He has served as president, chief executive officer, and director of Citizens Bank of Americus in Americus, Georgia, since 2001.
 From 1989 to 2001, he served as market manager and commercial lender for Wachovia Bank.
 Mr. Whaley served as chairman of the Georgia Bankers Association from October 2010 to June 2012.
 Mr. Whaley also served as chairman of the South Georgia Technical College Foundation from 2008 to 2010.
-He has been a member of the Georgia Municipal Association and Georgia Cities Foundation Special Downtown Task Force since 2011, and has served as a director of the Georgia Bankers Association Insurance Trust, Inc. since June 2013.
+He has served as a director of the Georgia Bankers Association Insurance Trust, Inc. since June 2013 and is a veteran of the U.S. Army.

-Donald J. Mullineaux, 70, has served as Chair of the FHLBank of Cincinnati since January 2015.
+Donald J. Mullineaux, 71, has served as Chair of the FHLBank of Cincinnati since January 2015.
 Dr. Mullineaux is the Emeritus duPont Endowed Chair in Banking and Financial Services in the Gatton College of Business and Economics at the University of Kentucky.
 He held the duPont Endowed Chair from 1984 until 2014.
 Previously, he was on the staff of the Federal Reserve Bank of Philadelphia, where he served as Senior Vice President and Director of Research from 1979 until 1984.
 He also served as a director of Farmers Capital Bank Corporation from 2005 until 2009.
 He has published numerous articles and lectured on a variety of banking topics, including risk management, financial markets and economics.
-He has served as the Curriculum Director for the ABA's Stonier Graduate School of Banking since 2001.
+He served as the Curriculum Director for the ABA's Stonier Graduate School of Banking from 2001 to 2016.
 Dr. Mullineaux brings knowledge and experience to the FHLBank of Cincinnati's Board in areas vital to the operation of financial institutions in today's economy.

-William J. Small, 65, has served as Vice Chair of the FHLBank of Cincinnati since January 2014.
+William J. Small, 66, has served as Vice-Chair of the FHLBank of Cincinnati since January 2014.
 Mr. Small has been Chairman of First Defiance Financial Corp. and its subsidiary bank, First Federal Bank of the Midwest, of Defiance, Ohio, since 1999.
 He also served as Chief Executive Officer of First Defiance Financial Corp. from 1999 to December 2013.
-In addition, he served as Chief Executive Officer of First Federal Bank of the Midwest from 1999 until December 2008.
+In addition, he served as Chief Executive Officer of First Federal Bank of the Midwest from 1999 until 2008.